alimanfoo/alimanfoo.github.io/_posts/2017-01-25-vgsc-gene-models.md

 ]
 {% endhighlight %}

-## Compare VectorBase and Davies gene models
+## Compare AgamP4.4 and Davies gene models

 Here's a plot of the entire gene, showing all transcripts together.
 Exons that are either optional or variable in size between transcripts are highlighted in red.